 I open my mouth, and my chest tightens as if my whole body conspires to keep the air from my lungs, to keep me from uttering the next words that I must.

-Somehow I say anyway, “Your Majesty, I come to dedicate myself in service to Istalam or be cast out to make my way alone.”
+Somehow I manage anyway.
+“Your Majesty, I come to dedicate myself in service to Istalam or be cast out to make my way alone.”

 I don’t know my mother well personally, but I know her incredible political sensibility has held Istalam together through rocky times.
 Every word she utters is chosen precisely and with care.